 About this Agreement

+Dutch companies in the metals sector often rely on the import of raw materials for their production.
 The KPMG CSR Sector Risk Assessment, carried out on behalf of the Dutch government, showed that the metals sector runs an increased risk of violating human rights, fundamental labour rights, and environmental and biodiversity standards and of having an adverse impact on local communities.
 With this agreement, participants are committed to identify, prevent and tackle (potential) adverse impacts.

 The Dutch metals sector also works with recycled metal.
 Using responsibly recycled scrap helps to reduce the demand for primary raw materials and contributes to a circular economy.
 Metals companies also seek to identify areas for improvement in the metals recycling segment.

 The agreement is a means for companies and other stakeholders to improve their performance with regard to international responsible business conduct.
 A number of companies are already in the process of identifying and addressing risks in line with the OECD Guidelines for Multinational Enterprises.
 However, the sector has observed gaps in its approach.

 The agreement also helps the metals sector to comply with the EU Conflict Minerals Regulation which entered into force in 2021 and which obliges large importers to investigate the source of their raw materials.
 In addition, the Dutch government must adhere to the United Nations Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises.
 Compliance with these international guidelines also supports progress towards achieving the UN Sustainable Development Goals (SDGs).